Justin Jefferson Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Season Stats

-- Jefferson's 1,451 receiving yards (96.7 per game) pace all receivers on the Vikings.
-He's been targeted 149 times and has registered 97 receptions and nine touchdowns.
+- Jefferson has grabbed 97 balls, with a team-high 1,451 receiving yards plus nine touchdowns.
+He has been targeted 149 times, and is averaging 96.7 yards per game.

-- So far this season, 27.4% of the 543 passes thrown by his team have gone Jefferson's way.
+- Jefferson has been the target of 149 of his team's 543 passing attempts this season, or 27.4% of the target share.

-- Jefferson has seen the ball thrown his way 20 times in the red zone this season, 28.2% of his team's 71 red zone pass attempts.
+- Jefferson (20 red zone targets) has been the recipient of 28.2% of his team's 71 red zone pass attempts.

-- The Vikings have run 56.6% passing plays and 43.4% rushing plays this season.
-They rank 12th in the NFL in scoring.
+- The Vikings have thrown the football in 56.6% of their plays from scrimmage this year while running the ball 43.4% of the time.
+This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Packers.